 Unpredictable or uncommon approaches are often the result of planning and intentional acts that take time to develop.

 Not every negative child behavior constitutes bullying, however.
-There are some aspects that can easily confused.
+There are some aspects that can easily confuse.
 These behaviors can be distressing, unwanted and unpleasant, but they are not bullying per se.
 Such situations often include:

 As noted earlier, bully personas often vary and don’t follow a default template.
 Some bullies have multiple persona sets, often incorporating multiple causal factors.
 These personas include: